 - Rent or mortgage payments that are 30 days in arrears

 Documentation of additional expenses not listed above or in the full Oneball Patient Assistance Fund Guideline can be submitted and will be considered.

 While the funding can go to any applicant who has been diagnosed with testicular cancer, priority will be given to those actively undergoing treatment***.

-Currently, the Oneball Patient Assistance Program is only available in Southern Alberta.
+Currently, the Oneball Patient Assistance Program is only available in Alberta.
 Please continue to check back here for updates!

 How do I apply?